rsbbrs/RenEngine/README.md

 so that a programmer can access the engine's functionality with ease.

 ## Starting the Engine
-To start the engine, create a file named `main.cpp`, this will contain the main instance of the engine.
+First, create a file named `main.cpp`, this will contain the main instance of the engine.
 Make sure to add `#include "Engine.h"` to have access to it.
 To start the engine, simply create an engine object with one of two constructors: